knative/func/docs/guides/golang.md

 ```

 to access this data, we need to define `Purchase` structure, which maps properties in `CloudEvents`
-data and retrive it from the incoming event:
+data and retrieve it from the incoming event:

 ```go
 type Purchase struct {